peterhajas/Genesis/servers/README.txt

     <len> <data>

-Where len is the number of bytes of data, represented as a string.
+Where len is the number of bytes of data, represented as an uint64.
 Data is GZipped JSON data.
 Messages are in the JSON format of:

     [name, properties]